zanerock/specify-string/README.md

 ## Validation spec

-The validation spec consists of an object whose keys are references are references to a validator function.
-The values are arguments to pass to the validation spec.
+The validation spec consists of an object whose keys are references to a validator function.
+The values are arguments to pass to the validation spec and may be undefined.

 Specifically, given a validation spec like:
 ```javascript